braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/amazon_s3.md

 On the AWS Credentials page, make sure the "AWS Secret Access Key" radio button is selected, then input your AWS Access ID, AWS Secret Access Key, and AWS S3 Bucket Name in the designated fields.
 When inputting your secret key, click "Test Credentials" first to ensure your credentials work, then "Save" once this is successful.

 {% alert note %}
-You can always retrieve new credentials by navigating to your user and clicking "Create Access Key" on the Security Credentials Tab within the AWS Console.
+You can always retrieve new credentials by navigating to your user and clicking "Create Access Key" on the Security Credentials tab within the AWS Console.
 {% endalert %}

 A notification will inform you whether your credentials have been successfully validated.
 AWS S3 should now be integrated into your Braze account.